geovedi/book-notes/2021/chatter.notes.md

   - Universal "you" to frame difficult experiences as universal and normal.
   - Importance of the perspective gained from normalizations in language.
 - Personal Transformation with Distanced Self-Talk
-  - Author's personal experience with distressing letter and rumination.
+  - Ethan's personal experience with distressing letter and rumination.
   - Distanced self-talk's transformation of managing inner chatter.
   - Contrast between supportive conversations and the impact of distanced self-talk.
 - The Role of Others in Managing Inner Chatter